kenrestivo/firealarm/README.md

 [firealarm "0.1.2"]
 ```

-In the server.clj of your noir project:
+In the server.clj of your web project:

 ```clojure
 (require '[firealarm.core :as firealarm])